Yash636261/yash636261/README.md

 ## A little bit about myself and what I do
 - :mortar_board: B.E. in Computer Science and Engineering.
 - 👨🏽‍💻 MERN stack developer.
-- 📘 Currently learning NEXT.js.
+- 📘 Currently learning DevOps.
 - 🏆 Four-time hackathon winner.

 ## Connet With Me